safayet35/chai-theme/readme.md

 ## Features

 -   Clean and minimalistic design
 -   Easy-to-use interface
 -   Customizable color schemes to match your style
 -   Optimized for performance, ensuring smooth browsing
-- right now only for javascript
+-   Right now only for javascript,jsx,css and html

 ## Installation